2.4 Few-shot Prompting

 Sample few-shot prompt

-Prompt: Create three additional troubleshooting flashcards using the structure below.
+Prompt: Create three additional security incident flashcards using the structure below.

 Example 1: